KnowledgeLab/content_analysis/1-Intro.md

         r = requests.get(tumblrAPItarget.format(blogName), params = requestParams)
         requestDict = json.loads(r.text[len('var tumblr_api_read = '):-2])
         for postDict in requestDict['posts']:
-            #We are dealing with uncleaned data, we cannot trust it
+            #We are dealing with uncleaned data, we can't trust it.
+            #Specifically, not all posts are guaranteed to have the fields we want
             try:
                 postsData['id'].append(postDict['id'])
                 postsData['date'].append(postDict['date'])